310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki grin2 %}
-            There’s an abundance of choices in staff cafeteria’s menu, and its tastiness is on par with famous restaurants, so I completely understand how you feel…!
+            There’s an abundance of choices in the staff cafeteria’s menu, and its tastiness is on par with famous restaurants, so I completely understand how you feel…!

             You still have time, so feel free to ponder however much you like…☆